 Denise shared her respect for her Vice President’s emotional intelligence.
 She said he doesn’t react too quickly; if something big happens, rather than firing off an emotional email, he responds with “Let’s talk about this in our next one-on-one.”
 The panel, in general, agreed that it was important that women don’t forget that we can still learn important skills from the men in leadership around us.
 In particular, Denise’s description of his “cool head” approach to problems struck a chord with me; it’s a skill I’m always seeking to improve.

 Michelle mentioned a female leader on an all-male team who was particularly passionate about mentoring other women in IT and who had a huge impact on her life.
 This particular woman, Michelle said, would make a point to pull other women into meetings to observe or sit down to do lunch and mentor pretty much any woman who asked.
 It was an important reminder that we can all make a difference and help encourage others and that sometimes it’s as simple as sharing a meal and being open to answering questions.

 Kathleen also shared an important takeaway in response to this question.
 She shared the example of their city manager, who knows how to lead and can do it forcefully if needed.
-But, she says, in meetings their city manager really listens, even to opposing viewpoints.
+But, she says, their city manager really listens in meetings, even to opposing viewpoints.
 Her biggest recommendation for others?
 Don’t be afraid to have a contradictory opinion.
-You don’t need to push it – but you do need to state it.
+You don’t need to push it, but you do need to state it.